Our January 2018 ISI Inspection report said:

 If children need a little quiet advice during play times, they might also approach a Prefect.
 Year 8 children in the prefect role aim to support younger children where they can.
 For more sustained and individualised support, a child can have a designated Tutor.

 We aim to take a positive stance with pupils, helping them to deal with all kinds of issues that might arise as they grow up.
 This is an important part of their social education which begins with friendship-building for the younger years.
 This moves on to self-esteem building, mental health awareness, online safety and study skills advice for the older pupils.
 All this is taught in our Life Skills lessons every week where we practise a mindful approach.
 Our pastoral ‘Themes of the Week’ help provide the link from our Life Skills to all aspects of school life.
 The underlying theme of everything we do is our school motto: “To do your best for the benefit of others”.

 In Years 3, 4 and 5, form teachers greet the children first thing in the morning and the Assistant Head Pastoral is always on hand to answer any queries.
 In Year 3 and 4 teaching assistants support the teachers who are on hand to help, be it undoing buttons or hearing children read.
 From Year 5 onwards the children are becoming more independent and the form teachers continue to oversee the members of their form, supporting them and making sure that they build a good rapport with each pupil in their care and are available as a first port of call if any problems arise.

 Pupils are actively rewarded through Good Copies and Credits, as well as Form Shields, Well Done notes from the Head, Head’s Commendations and subject related awards.
 The school has recently introduced Colours for subjects other than sports.
 There are termly House Outings.
-Pupils also have the opportunity to have their voices heard outside of form time through the School Council, Charity Committee and Food Committee.
+Pupils also have the opportunity to have their voices heard outside of form time through the School Council, Charity Committee, Food Committee and Eco Committee.